man-schu/dacapoeditor/README.md

 See here how it works: https://man-schu.github.io/musedit/

-A standalone version based on Electron is in development.
+There is also a standalone version based on Electron.

 ## ABC tutorials